-We were often asked how Vmaxpro builds up a velocity profile, how the 1 rep maximum (1RM) is determined and how exactly the whole thing actually comes about at the end.
-To be honest, even me as the developer cannot predict or explain the exact paths to the result.
-Nowadays, many algorithms work in parallel, e.g. to determine the 1RM, the results of which are calculated on the basis of different confidence intervals.
+We were often asked how Vmaxpro builds up a velocity profile, how the 1 rep maximum (1RM) is determined and how exactly the whole thing actually works in end.
+To be honest, even we as developers cannot predict or explain the exact paths to the result.
+Today, many algorithms work in parallel, e.g. to determine the 1RM, the results of which are calculated on the basis of different confidence intervals.
 All algorithms are also continuously optimized on the foundation of millions of executed repetitions with Vmaxpro.

 The velocity profile

 The basis for velocity based strength training is the quasi-linear relationship between the concentric execution velocity and the load used.
 In simple terms — the higher the load, the slower it can be moved.
 If the load is maximal, it is moved at the minimum velocity threshold (MVT).
 If the load would be increased further, the movement would be slower and the athlete would no longer be able to master the concentric phase.
 The MVT is the velocity at maximum load.
 It is important that this relationship is different for each athlete and each exercise.
 The profile must therefore be built up for each athlete in each exercise.
 Luckily Vmaxpro does this completely automatically in the background on the base of all data.